Aztec Minerals (CVE:AZT) Sets New 12-Month Low at $0.22

 Shares of Aztec Minerals Corp.
-(CVE:AZT – Get Rating) hit a new 52-week low on Tuesday .
-The stock traded as low as C$0.22 and last traded at C$0.22, with a volume of 124000 shares changing hands.
-The stock had previously closed at C$0.25.
+(CVE:AZT – Get Rating) hit a new 52-week low during mid-day trading on Monday .
+The company traded as low as C$0.22 and last traded at C$0.22, with a volume of 1826 shares traded.
+The stock had previously closed at C$0.22.

 Aztec Minerals Price Performance